Abu Tahir al-Jannabi: Conquests

-Conquest of Mecca
+Sack of Mecca

-Before Abu Tahrir's rule, the Qarmatians had launched several raids along the pilgrim routes crossing Arabia.
+Before Abu Tahir's rule, the Qarmatians had launched several raids along the pilgrim routes crossing Arabia.
 In 906, Qarmatians ambushed the pilgrim caravan returning from Mecca and massacred 20,000 pilgrims.

 During the Hajj of 930 CE, Abu Tahir led the Qarmatians' most infamous attack when he pillaged Mecca and desecrated Islam's most sacred sites.
 Unable to gain entry to the city initially, he called upon the right of all Muslims to enter the city and gave his oath that he came in peace.
-Once inside the city walls the Qarmatian army set about massacring the pilgrims, riding their horses into Masjid al-Haram and charging the praying pilgrims.
-While killing pilgrims, he taunted them with verses of the Koran and verses of poetry: "I am by God, and by God I am ... he creates creation, and I destroy them".
+Once inside the city walls the Qarmatian army set about massacring the pilgrims, riding their horses into Masjid al-Haram and charging the praying pilgrims, they set the Kaaba on fire and smeared it with the blood of dead pilgrims.
+While killing pilgrims, he taunted them with verses of the Quran and verses of poetry: "I am by God, and by God I am ... he creates creation, and I destroy them".

 The attack on Mecca symbolized the Qarmatians' break with the Islamic world; it was believed to have been aimed to prompt the appearance of the Mahdi who would bring about the final cycle of the world and end the era of Islam.